Your Forma: Anime

 An anime television series adaptation was announced at the Dengeki Bunko 30th anniversary event on July 15, 2023.
 It is produced by Twin Engine, animated by Geno Studio and directed by Takaharu Ozaki, with Kazuyuki Fudeyasu handling series composition and writing episode screenplays, Chikashi Kadekaru designing the characters and Tatsuya Kato composing the music.
 The series aired from April 2 to June 25, 2025, on the brand new IMAnimation W programming block on TV Asahi and its affiliates.
 The opening theme song is "Gridout", performed by Yama, while the ending theme song is "Neo-Luddite" (ネオラダイト), performed by 9Lana.
 Remow licensed the series for streaming on Samsung TV Plus in North America, Animation Digital Network in EMEA territories, and Anime Onegai in Latin American territories.
-The series began steaming on Amazon Prime Video on July 11, 2025.
+The series began streaming on Amazon Prime Video on July 11, 2025.